akosiorek/akosiorek.github.io/_notes/2019-12-29-how_to_get_that_job.markdown

 If a recruiter tells you that they are going to make you an offer, and you are only beginning the process with another company, just tell your recruiter about it.
 In my case, I just told all my recruiters when I was expecting to have all my offers.
 This did delay getting the actual numbers from most of the companies, but it did make negotiations easier.
-No recruiter in their right mind will rescind your offer only because you failed to make a decision until the end of the week, even if they say otherwise.
+No recruiter in their right mind will rescind your offer only because you failed to make a decision until the end of the week, even if they say otherwise--this piece of info was confirmed by several of my recruiters.
 The only exception here is when they give you a short deadline (typically 24 hours) after several rounds of back-and-forth--this is to make sure that you do not use the increased offer to improve your counters yet another time.

 Once you have numbers from all the companies, you can start negotiating.
-People often say that you should negotiate only with the companies that you might end up working for, hereafter referred to as *alpha* companies, but I disagree.
+People often say that you should negotiate only with the companies that you might end up working for, hereafter referred to as *alpha* companies.
+I think it is true in an ideal fully-observed system, when you know your worth a priori.
+In the real world, though, I see negotiating as a price-discovery process in a free-market economy.
+You never know which company wants you the most, and which can offer you the highest compensation (those two are correlated, but only weakly).

 To increase your compensation, you need good counteroffers, as no company will go much higher than your highest counteroffer.
-However, before you start, you do not really know how much any company wants you.
 Even if you do not want to work at a given company (*beta*), it might be worth it to see how much you can get from them, since it might be useful as a counteroffer.

-Negotiating with the beta companies also gives you practice before engaging with the alphas.
+Negotiating with the beta companies can be morally-questionable, so it is up to you.
+If you decide to do it, it can give you additional practice before engaging with the alphas--this is similar to scheduling your interviews in a particular order, see [Before You Begin](#before-you-begin).

-In my process, I negotiated with betas and got them as high as they could go before talking to alphas.
+Some people suggest negotiating with betas and getting them as high as they can go before talking to alphas.
-This allowed me to minimize the number of back-and-forths with the alphas.
-I think it was helpful since recruiters can get annoyed if you try to do too many roundtrips.
+This allows you to minimize the number of back-and-forths with the alphas, which can be helpful since recruiters can get annoyed if you try to do too many roundtrips.

 # Good Luck!
 I hope the above gives you a helpful overview of how a job hunt looks like and how much effort it takes.
 Planning and preparation are key, but the rest is up to you.
-If you do it right, you mind end up getting more than twice what your initial offers indicated.
-I do not care about money, but it does open up possibilities, so why not take it?
+If you do it right, you mind be able to significantly increase your compensation package.
+Even if money is not your priority, it does open up opportunities, so it might be a good idea to make some effort and invest in your future.

 A few books I can recommend on negotiation and communication, which are useful for the job hunt but more importantly also for everyday life:
   * [Getting to Yes](https://www.goodreads.com/book/show/313605.Getting_to_Yes)
   * [Getting Past No](https://www.goodreads.com/book/show/228331.Getting_Past_No)
   * [Crucial Conversations](https://www.goodreads.com/book/show/15014.Crucial_Conversations)

+#### Acknowledgements
+I would like to thank everyone who provided me with insights into their interview processes, though I will not list names for obvious reasons.
+I also thank [Adam Goliński](http://adamgol.me/) and [Sandy Huang](https://shhuang.github.io/) for providing feedback on the initial version of this post.